 Communication.
 Victor shared that his college staff members use Snapchat, GroupMe, and Instagram to communicate with each other about work.
 While organizations may not use those exact apps, workplace equivalents include collaborative platforms like Microsoft Teams or Slack.
 But text-based apps aren’t actually Gen Z’s first choice for communicating at work.
 In a Gen Z SHRM article, 16-year-old, Josh Miller explains, “While it’s often assumed that Generation Z is focused solely on technology, talking face-to-face is our preferred method of communication.
 Sure, social media is important and has undoubtedly affected who we are as a generation, but when we’re communicating about something that matters to us, we seek authenticity and honesty, which are best achieved in person.”
 Millennial Leaders need to acknowledge Gen Z’s shifting communication preferences and make time for face-to-face meetings.

 Mental Health.
-Since middle school, Gen Z has used apps like Instagram (2010), Snapchat (2011), and TikTok (2016).
+Since middle school, Gen Z has used apps like Instagram (2010) and Snapchat (2011).
 As Miller stated, these apps have undoubtedly affected their generation—both in good ways and bad.
 One con of social media is how it’s fostered a comparison culture, just one contributing factor to Gen Z’s heightened struggles with stress and mental health.
 As TIME reports, “45% said social media made them feel judged, and 38% said it made them feel bad about themselves.”
 Victor shared that Millennial Leaders may need to help Gen Z cope when they don’t achieve the illusory level of success they see on social media.
 When coaching Gen Z, Millennial Leaders must consider their role as mental health advocates.

 Diversity, Equity, & Inclusion (DEI).
 Gen Z is the most racially and ethnically diverse generation yet, prioritizing diversity—across race, gender, and orientation—more than any other generation.
 As Deloitte reports, “If your leadership team is looking pretty homogenous, you need to [transform] the culture and the inclusivity of the workplace.”
 Relative to older generations, Gen Z holds less traditional views on gender and identity, often sharing their preferred pronouns (e.g. he/him/his, she/her/hers, they/them/theirs) to respectfully acknowledge varying identities.
 In fact, according to Pew Research, 35% of Gen Z knows someone who uses gender-neutral pronouns, compared with 25% of Millennials.
 To help Gen Zers feel heard and supported in the workplace, Millennial Leaders need to embrace the individuality of Gen Z.